NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/actions.md

           Executes the rules in the ruleset specified in the rule configuration.
 You can specify a managed ruleset or a custom ruleset to execute.
         </p>
-        <p>In the Cloudflare dashboard, this action is not listed in action selection dropdowns.</p>
+        <p>In the Khulnasoft dashboard, this action is not listed in action selection dropdowns.</p>
       </td>
       <td>No</td>
     </tr>